FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Remote-RF/Readme.md

 # RF Commanding Design Summary

 The command functionality on Faraday is operating in an application running on Faraday itself and parses command application packets to determine actions needed.
-This is common between both local and RF commands however sending and RF command simply encapsulates a local command (for the remote unit) within a wireless packet transmission both address to the intended device and respective command application "port".
+This is common between both local and RF commands, however sending an RF command simply encapsulates a local command (for the remote unit) within a wireless packet transmission addressed to the intended device and respective command application "port".
 This results in the remote device receiving a "local" command from a remote device, it knows no difference.

 The `DIGITAL_IO_0` pin is a GPIO header pin that can be measured for voltage toggling but no visible effect occurs.
 These pins are useful to add additional functionality to your Faraday radio.